 Adopting sustainable practices in healthcare can reduce exposure to biological agents.
 This includes eco-friendly disposal systems and proper resource management.

 Biological agents present a constant challenge in health and social care settings.
-Their management is critical to ensuring the safety of patients, staff, and the wider community.
-Understanding their nature, implementing effective control measures, and fostering awareness are vital steps.
+Their management is essential to ensuring the safety of patients, staff, and the wider community.
+Understanding their nature, implementing effective control measures, and fostering awareness are essential steps.
 Through regulation adherence, continuous education, and adaptation to emerging threats, healthcare systems can manage biological risks efficiently.
 These steps contribute to creating a safer and more resilient healthcare environment capable of facing both current and future biological challenges.